 So, next time you enter Disneyland, go and look for Patrick’s house hidden somewhere inside the park.
 It’s a fun activity to do (especially with little kids).
 Also it just adds more of the Disney-Story-Magic…and memories.

 Ready to book your next vacation and go on a hunt for Patrick Begorra’s house yourself?
-Contact Authorized Disney Vacation Planner, Leslie Harris!
+Contact Patricia at All for Dreams Travel!
 Her services are FREE to you and she can help you with all of your travel needs.
 Happy hunting!